Learning Sparse Graphon Mean Field Games: GRAPHONS

 To quantify whether a graphon is a good approximation for a sequence of finite graphs, we associate every finite graph $G = \bc{V(G), E(G)}$ with a graphon $W^G$.
 For a graph $G$ with $N$ nodes, we partition the unit interval $[0,1]$ into $N$ intervals $I_1, \ldots, I_N$ of equal length.
 Then, the function $W^G$ is assigned a constant value on each square $I_i \times I_j$ ($i, j \in V(G)$) which is equal to one if there is an edge between the nodes $i,j$ in $G$ and zero otherwise.
 Thus, $W^G$ is by construction a step-function and therefore often called step-graphon.
 To compare some graph $G$ and graphon $W$, we can simply compare the graphons $W$ and $W^G$ in the space of graphons.
 Instead of $W^G$ itself, we frequently consider the normalized associated graphon $W_G / \norm{G}_1$ to derive results that also hold in the sparse case.
-As a measure of how close two graphons are, we choose the cut norm and cut (pseudo-)metric.
+To measure how close two graphons are, the cut norm is a natural candidate and possesses many useful properties, see e.g. \cite{lovasz2012large} for a detailed discussion.
 For a graphon $W\colon \brk{0,1}^2 \rightarrow \mathbb{R}$, define the cut norm by